SAP-samples/teched2023-IN264/exercises/ex3/README.md

 ## Summary

-At the end of this exercise, you should have either created or copied an integration flow to trigger the SAP Build Process Automation (SBPA) equipment and training approval workflow.
+At the end of this exercise, you should have either copied or created the integration flow to trigger the SAP Build Process Automation (SBPA) equipment and training approval workflow.

 Continue to - [Exercise 4 - Copy, configure and deploy the Survey Email subscription flow](/exercises/ex4/README.md)